bonlime/keras-deeplab-v3-plus/README.md

 ### Running this model as a CLI
 -----
-This repo contains a runnable CLI to allow users to test the results.
+This repo contains a runnable CLI to allow users to test the results:

 ```pip install requirements_cli.txt```

 ```python run_as_cli.py imgs/image1.jpg```